-Degree Programs OverviewThe Department of Mathematics and Statistics offers a PhD in Computational Mathematics, a MA in Mathematics with either a Mathematics or Statistics concentration and a Post-Baccalaureate Certificate in Statistics.
+Degree Programs OverviewThe Department of Mathematics and Statistics offers a PhD in Computational Mathematics, a Masters in Mathematics, and a Post-Baccalaureate Certificate in Statistics.

 The Doctor of Philosophy in Computational Mathematics is a 60 semester-hour program designed for students who hold a Masters Degree in mathematics or a closely related area.
 This challenging and rigorous program culminates in the defense of an original dissertation that is suitable for publication in a refereed journal.
 Upon completion of this degree the successful student will be capable of producing new results in their chosen area of research.
 Within the department are active researchers in areas of algebra, analysis, applied mathematics, combinatorics, differential equations, number theory, statistics, and topology, among others.
 It is possible to write a dissertation satisfying the requirements of the PhD in Computational Mathematics in any of these areas.